 1. Education helps us understand the world around and the world within

 To fulfil their existence on earth, other creatures can rely on natural adaptation or instinct, on just being there, on fight or flight.
 In the case of humanity, freedom is a key ingredient.
 And without education, freedom is never released.
-In positive terms, through lifelong learning, a person understands what is taking place in reality, finds words to express their deeper desires, identifies falsehood and manipulation, opens windows on reality, and fulfils his/her specific contribution in a meaningful way.
+In positive terms, through lifelong learning, a person understands what is taking place in reality.
+S/he finds words to express their deeper desires, identifies falsehood and manipulation, opens windows on reality, and fulfils his/her specific contribution in a meaningful way.

 2. Education liberates us from what stops us from moving forward

 Freedom is not running around aimlessly.
-Neither can it be reduced to choosing between different products as slaves to a consumer mentality.
-Aldoux Huxley’s dystopian novel Brave New World alerts us to the fact that people can become so distracted that they do not recognize the chains that bind them.
+Neither can freedom be reduced to choosing between different products as slaves to a consumer mentality.
+Similarly, Aldoux Huxley’s dystopian novel Brave New World alerts us to the fact that people can become so distracted that they do not recognise the chains that bind them.
 Whether to adopt a lifelong learning mind-set or not, is to face a challenging choice: between distraction (in its various forms) and investment in mental resources to resist enslavement.
 The latter includes the effort to go beyond a culture of superficiality in order to lead a meaningful life.
-No wonder that Jesus, in Nazareth, the place where he spent thirty years growing in wisdom, in humanity, expressed his mission in terms of freedom: "The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
-He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, ...”
-(Luke 4,18)
+No wonder that Jesus, in Nazareth, the place where he spent thirty years growing in wisdom, in humanity, expressed his mission in terms of freedom: “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
+He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, … (Luke 4,18)

 3. Education self-transforms